 - Pay full balance: When it comes to credit cards, paying your monthly balance off in full is always the best practice.
 If you choose this option for autopay, be sure that your checking account has enough money at the time of the automatic withdrawal each month.
 If a payment posts to your account and you incur an overdraft, you could be hit with overdraft charges and a return payment fee from your issuer.

 - Pay a fixed amount: This can be a good debt reduction strategy if you’re steadily working to pay off a large balance because you can tackle your debt with payments that work for your budget.
 However, keep in mind that paying anything less than your full balance results in added interest.
 If you’re worried about missing a payment, setting up autopay for a fixed monthly amount can offer you peace of mind.

 When life gets hectic, it is easy for a payment deadline to slip through the cracks.
 If this happens, services like automatic payments offer backup to make sure you never miss a payment.
 Setting up automatic payments gives you the freedom to use your credit card and earn rewards without the hassle of remembering to pay your balance monthly.

 While autopay is certainly convenient, it may not be for everyone.
 Before enrolling in autopay, take note of your current financial health and decide if now is a good time to take your eye off your charges.

 Autopay makes paying your bills a simple process, but it also means that you may spend less time monitoring your credit card statement and spending habits.
-If you do choose to use autopay, it’s important to still monitor your account to watch for fraud or accidental overspending.
-When you set up autopay with your credit card, you also run the risk of accidentally overdrafting if you spend more than expected.
+It’s also important to monitor your account to watch for fraud or accidental overspending.
+When you set up autopay with your credit card, you also run the risk of an overdraft if you spend more than expected.